ngeor/blog/_posts/2015/2015-06-14-maven-tips.md

 - maven
 ---

 I started using Maven at work recently.
 Being a newbie, I find myself googling constantly (even though the answer is always on StackOverflow) about basic things.
-For reference, these are my most needed actions so far:<!--more-->
+For reference, these are my most needed actions so far:

-<h2 id="how-to-create-a-new-maven-project">How to create a new maven project</h2>
+## How to create a new maven project

 Originally found <a href="http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html">here</a>: